bobcat1993/mvp_twilio/twilio_flows/README.md

 TODO(tonicreswell) Include these assets (videos and images) in the github repo and give instructions to update the links in the Twilio flow.

 ### Burnout-Survey-v0

+A quiz based on the [Burnout Assessment Tool](https://burnoutassessmenttool.be/wp-content/uploads/2020/08/User-Manual-BAT-version-2.0.pdf) to help individuals understand their risk of burnout.

+At the end of the survey the user is presented with an infographic

 ### Reflect-Flow-v0.2